Everest Base Camp Trekking - 14 Days

 • View mesmerizing mountains like Everest, Lhotse, Nuptse, Pumori Cho-Oyu, Ama Dablam, and Makalu.

-• Kalapatthar: Another highlight of the trek is a visit to Kalapatthar, a viewpoint located at 5,545 meters (18,192 feet).
+• Another highlight of the trek is a visit to Kalapatthar, a viewpoint located at 5,545 meters (18,192 feet).
 From here, you'll have a panoramic view of the surrounding mountains, including a close-up view of Mount Everest.

-• First-aid kit box.
+• First-aid kit box and first-aid services.

-• We use an oximeter to check your pulse, oxygen saturation, and heart rate, and we provide oxygen.
+• We provide an oximeter to check your pulse, oxygen saturation, and heart rate.

-• Sim cards are provided by our company for travelers, so there won’t be any networking issues.
+• We provide SIM cards for travelers, so there won’t be any communication issues.

-Trip Introduction: 14 Days Everest Base Camp Trek 2023-2024.
+Trek Introduction: Everest Base Camp Trek

 "Imagine trekking in the shadow of the world's highest peak, Sherpa Land, and having the best Mount Everest view from Kalapatthar and Everest Base Camp.
 Everest Base Camp Trekking is one of many people's ambitions to see Mount Everest, the tallest peak on earth, which soars over the blue skyline at 8,848 m (29,028 ft).